 Örebro School of Theology also offers a non-academic program in Church leadership (Församlingsledarakademin – FL): a two-year program where the student combines campus courses with practical traning together with a mentor in a local church.

-Örebro School of Theology is situated immediately adjacent to a growing university of around 14.500 students in Örebro, a city of around 100.000 citizens.
-In Sweden housing is normally not provided by the schools but our students benefit from a large supply of lodging in the area available to students.
+Örebro School of Theology is situated immediately adjacent to a growing university of around 11.000 students in Örebro, a city of about 140.000 citizens.
+In Sweden housing is normally not provided by the schools.
+Our students benefit, however, from a large supply of lodging in the area available to students.
 Thereby the students at Örebro School of Theology share the terms that apply to other students.

-The faculty of Örebro School of Theology consists of about 15 full time lecturers and a number of part time lecturers.
-Eight faculty members hold PhD and a couple more are pursuing doctoral studies.
+The faculty of Örebro School of Theology consists of about 7 full time lecturers and a number of part time lecturers.
+Twelve faculty members hold PhD/ThD and four are pursuing doctoral studies.
 The lecturers also teach in other schools in Sweden and abroad.

-We have been happy to find that our school enjoys a good reputation and evidently corresponds to a demand for contemporary evangelical theological education.
-We are happy for the network of contacts with other institutions both within and outside our country; agreements exist between some theological schools that enable students to take some courses in other countries.
-Our four year program is accredited for being comparable with the Master of Divinity degree through EEAA (European Evangelical Accrediting Association) and the SALT program has received accreditation on Diploma level (two years) or Bachelor level (three years).
+We are delighted that our school enjoys a good reputation and corresponds to a demand for contemporary evangelical theological education.
+We are happy for the network of contacts with other institutions both within and outside our country; agreements exist with some theological schools that enable our students to take courses in other countries or apply to graduate studies on campus in Örebro.

 From 2007 we partake in the Erasmus programme for exhange between students and staff within Europe.
 We have special agreements with Ansgarsskolen in Norway, Evangelische Theologische Faculteit in Brussels, and Åbo Akademi in Finland.
 For the future we are interested in developing more international contacts, especially in establishing a recurrent exchange of students and staff with academic institutions in the two-third world.